 I’ve occasionally encountered bugs on the platform.
 For example, eagle-eyed readers of this article may have spotted that the next payment on one of my loans is due on 31 December 3000!!
 Another time my withdrawal went to the wrong bank account (although they quickly addressed that).

 I liked Harmoney during my time investing on the platform.
 It’s easy to understand and use, and I achieved satisfactory returns.
 While I tolerated the glitches and high defaults, the fee increase to 20% was the final straw leading me to quit – I wasn’t prepared to give away a fifth of my income to a platform with so many issues, and when I was the one taking on all the risk.
-Although, I would probably have stayed with Harmoney a lot longer if the fee was more reasonable.
+Although, I probably would have stayed with Harmoney a lot longer if the fee was more reasonable.

 I’m glad that I started with Harmoney, and had a decent experience with it overall, because it led to to continue with P2P Lending via Lending Crowd and Squirrel.
 I’d be confident that I could still achieve better returns than bank deposits if I restarted investing in Harmoney today.
 But it’s just not for me given the high 20% fee I’d face, and the many cons of the platform.

 I still think Harmoney could be suitable two groups of people – those new to P2P Lending wanting to give it a go (with it’s low minimum investment and user-friendly platform), and those investing over $50k, qualifying for the lower 15% fee.